mushira4/go-get-it/README.md

 |/save     |(POST)  | Save all parameters that is sent at the redis storage.                                                |
 |/retrieve |(GET)   |Get all the registers that the server has (Sorry it uses KEYS redis command, dont use it in production)|

+## Logs
+The project uses the default go lang logger.
+If you want log rotation, you can use the default linux logrotate to do this.

 In case of any doubt, mail me: mushira4@gmail.com    =)